 Looking for a new office chair for your desk?
 With so many options to choose from, it can be tough to know what to go with.
 This overview of different types off chairs will help you narrow down your options and decide what’s the best office chair for your needs.

-Executive chairs are the upgraded versions of computer chairs, usually a high-back featuring a leather upholstery and stately design.
-The most distinguishing feature of an executive chair is the presence of a headrest, that can be be built-in or detachable.
-The higher back and headrest of an executive chair give it a more impressive look that’s fitting for corner executive offices, but also provide the additional head and back support.
+Executive chairs are the upgraded versions of computer chairs, usually a high-back featuring leather upholstery and stately design.
+The most distinguishing feature of an executive chair is the presence of a headrest, that can be built-in or detachable.
+The higher back and headrest of an executive chair give it a more impressive look that’s fitting for corner executive offices, but also provide additional head and back support.

 Many office workers spend most of their time sitting.
-If you are one, you know how important comfortable chair is.
-And ergonomic chairs provide special kind of comfort that doesn’t put a strain on your body and allows you to perform your tasks in the most efficient way.
+If you are one, you know how important a comfortable chair is.
+And ergonomic chairs provide a special kind of comfort that doesn’t put a strain on your body and allows you to perform your tasks in the most efficient way.
 These chairs feature multiple ergonomic adjustments that enable the user to easily find his or her ideal seated position by adjusting the chair accordingly.
 Ergonomic chairs are commonly recommended for use as task seating as they have the ability to conform to a wide range of body types and user needs.

 24 hour task chairs

 24 Hour chairs are, as the name implies, designed to be used 24 hours a day, seven days a week.
-They are suited for call centers, 911 dispatchers, control rooms and other applications that have someone constantly seated round-the-clock.
-These heavy duty seating options are reinforced to withstand constant use, making them the best office chair for applications such as army bases and 24 hour call centers.
+They are suited for call centers, 911 dispatchers, control rooms, and other applications that have someone constantly seated round-the-clock.
+These heavy-duty seating options are reinforced to withstand constant use, making them the best office chair for applications such as army bases and 24-hour call centers.

 Drafting chairs or stools are ideal for use at standing height workstations as they allow the user to easily switch between sitting and standing in seconds.
-They are designed for people who need full range of motion at the workplace.
-Most drafting stools come with very few ergonomic adjustments, but all are height adjustable and have a much greater height range than computer chairs.
+They are designed for people who need a full range of motion at the workplace.
+Most drafting stools come with very few ergonomic settings, but all are height adjustable and have a much greater height range than computer chairs.